bzon/gota/README.md

 * [ ] Standalone Gota Server
 * [ ] Nexus 2 Site Repository

+## Getting Started

-## Installation
+### Installation

 Get the executable binary for your platform from the [Release Page](https://github.com/bzon/gota/releases/).

 Currently, Linux, macOS and Windows are supported.

 If you have Go installed, just run `go get github.com/bzon/gota`.

-## User Guide
+### Help Flags

 To see the required flags, use the --help flag.